 I am an INFJ, and I know that I have an elephant in my room.
 I don’t like talking about it with others, of course, but more than that, I don’t like talking about it with myself.
 In fact, I make up stories to hide this elephant, every time it comes up in everyday situations.
 I hate making mistakes.

-I am an idealistic perfectionist, which means that unless conditions are absolutely perfect, I do not make a single move in the directions of the things I want.
+I am an idealistic perfectionist, which means that unless conditions are absolutely perfect, I do not make a single move in the direction of the things I want.